Skip to main content

 Eccentric loading on VOLTRA I

-Within Weight Training Mode, VOLTRA I offers two eccentric-specific settings:
+Within Weight Training Mode, VOLTRA I offers two distinct eccentric overload options:

 Concentric-Only — Eliminates resistance on the return phase entirely.
-The cable retracts with zero load, then re-engages for the next concentric pull.
+The cable retracts, then re-engages for the next concentric pull.
 Useful for concentric-only protocols, fatigue reduction, or when eccentric loading is contraindicated.
+This is often the appropriate starting point in early rehab before the tissue is ready for any eccentric load.

 Clinical applications